mkbrechtel/patterns/docs/development/design/ddd-reference.md

 I also want to thank the people and communities that have revolutionized our technical ecosystem in recent years in ways that make DDD much more fun and practical.
 Most of these people have minimal interest in DDD, but their work has benefited us tremendously.

-I’m particularly thinking of the freedom NoSQL is bringing us, the reduced syntactical-­‐noise of new programming languages \(some functional\), and the relentless drive toward lighter technical frameworks and unintrusive, decoupled libraries.
+I’m particularly thinking of the freedom NoSQL is bringing us, the reduced syntactical-noise of new programming languages \(some functional\), and the relentless drive toward lighter technical frameworks and unintrusive, decoupled libraries.
 The technology of a decade ago was complicated and heavy, and made DDD even more difficult.
 There is bad new technology too, of course, but the trend is good.
 So I extend a special thanks to all those who have contributed to this trend, though you may never have heard of DDD.

 Next, I want to thank those who have written books about DDD.
 The first book about DDD

 after mine was by Jimmy Nilsson.
 With one book, you have a book.
 With two, you have a topic.
 Next, InfoQ published *DDD Quickly*, which, because of its brevity, its availability as a free download and the reach of InfoQ, gave a lot of people their first taste of the topic.
-The years went by, and there were many valuable blog articles and other short-­‐form writings.
+The years went by, and there were many valuable blog articles and other short-form writings.

 There were also specialty books such as *DDD with Naked Objects*.
 And I particularly want to thank the indispensable Martin Fowler, who has helped to clearly communicate the concepts of DDD as wel as often providing the definitive documentation of emerging patterns.
-Just last year, Vaughn Vernon published the most ambitious book since my own, *Implementing* *Domain-­‐Driven Design* \(which some seem to be calling “The Big Red Book”\).
+Just last year, Vaughn Vernon published the most ambitious book since my own, *Implementing* *Domain-Driven Design* \(which some seem to be calling “The Big Red Book”\).

 I feel a kind of despair over the inevitability that I wil leave out many people who made significant contributions, and I am genuinely sorry about that.
 Let me at least give a blanket thank you to the people who have pushed DDD out into the public view and to those who have pushed DDD into quiet corners of organizations.
 It takes thousands of champions for a software philosophy to have any impact.